After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 Japan is a key player.
 The most important American ally in Asia also prides itself on its close historical ties to Myanmar.
 Tokyo didn’t join in with international sanctions during Myanmar’s previous period of military rule and wouldn’t support sweeping sanctions now, experts said.

-Economic ties have boomed since Myanmar began a transition to quasi-democratic rule last decade.
+Economic ties boomed after Myanmar began a transition to quasi-democratic rule last decade.
 More than 400 Japanese companies do business in the country, according to the Japan External Trade Organization, an eightfold increase since 2011, making products such as cars and beer.

 Japan is a major aid donor and Myanmar’s fourth-largest trading partner behind China, Thailand and Singapore, as well as the fourth-largest direct investor in the past five years behind Singapore, China and Hong Kong, U.N. and Myanmar government data show.

-Japanese Prime Minister Yoshihide Suga has been criticized for being slow to respond to the coup, but Foreign Minister Toshimitsu Motegi expressed “grave concern” and signed on to a statement from the Group of Seven leading industrialized nations.
+Prime Minister Yoshihide Suga has been criticized for being slow to respond to the coup, but Foreign Minister Toshimitsu Motegi expressed “grave concern” and signed on to a statement from the Group of Seven leading industrialized nations.

 “The Japanese government is very disappointed with the coup,” said Nobuyoshi Nishizawa, a professor at the University of East Asia in Shimonoseki.
 “But Japan will not want to ruin its friendly relationship with Myanmar, so they will only make a soft response.”

-An early indication came when Deputy Defense Minister Yasuhide Nakayama told Reuters that it was important to maintain communication with Myanmar’s generals and warned against suspending Japan’s partnership program with the military.
+An early indication came when Deputy Defense Minister Yasuhide Nakayama told Reuters it was important to maintain communication with Myanmar’s generals and warned against suspending Japan’s partnership program with the military.

 “If we do not approach this well, Myanmar could grow further away from politically free democratic nations and join the league of China,” he said.
 “I think that would pose a risk to the security of the region.”